 Gardening: For various aspects of the Arboretum.
 Volunteers weed, plant, mulch, monitor, and enjoy the Gardens.
 Garden volunteers learn about our native plants and weeds, basic botany, plant care and ecological relationships.
 All tools and training are provided.
 Individuals and groups are welcome.
 One-time, biweekly, or weekly schedules are available.
 We currently have opportunities in the following areas: Container Care, Main Garden Maintenance, Japanese Gardens, Rose Garden, Vegetable Garden, Children’s Garden, Butterfly Garden, Water Garden/Pond Maintenance, Herb Garden, Carpentry, and Greenhouse.

 Master Gardener Association: Trained volunteers work with the Consumer Horticulture Agent to support the Consumer Horticulture Program.
 Master Gardeners staff the Plant Clinic to answer questions and suggest best gardening practices for area residents.
 Eight weeks of classroom training and 50 hours of volunteer time is required to become a certified Master Gardener.
-To learn more contact: Susan Brown, Consumer Horticultural Agent at firstname.lastname@example.org.
+To learn more contact: Matt Collogan, Consumer Horticultural Agent at email@example.com.

 4-H Youth: Volunteers work through the 4-H Agent assisting with education programming for youth development.
-To learn more, contact Scott Enroughty, 4-H Agent at email@example.com
+To learn more, contact Elizabeth Stratton, 4-H Program Assistant at firstname.lastname@example.org

 Ability Garden: The Ability Garden is a therapeutic horticulture program which empowers the under-served through gardening, education, inclusion and community engagement.
 Volunteer opportunities are available in direct services, horticulture, board service, marketing and grant writing.
-If you are interested in volunteering for this unique program, contact Heather Kelejian, Therapeutic Horticulture Extension Agent via e-mail, or you can also contact Amy Mead, Volunteer Coordinator at the Arboretum, by phone (910-798-7663) or via e-mail to sign up for this program.
+If you are interested in volunteering for this unique program, contact Heather Kelejian, Therapeutic Horticulture Extension Agent via e-mail.
 You may also visit the Ability Garden web-site or Facebook page.

 Tours: Trained volunteers give tours throughout the gardens.